Marcel Proust (1871-1922), In Search of Lost Time, from “Swann’s Way” (1913) excerpt.

 Walter and Ferrier (51 and 56): https://www.youtube.com/watch?v=PogZpvxq6Cg

-Arnold Schoenberg, texts of George poem for quartet and ending of Moses & Aaron:
+Arnold Schoenberg, texts for quartet (George's Transcendence) and for the ending of Moses and Aaron.

 Moses and Aaron - 1938, Freiberg Orch. and Grundheber (2:10)